Divya4879/positivity/README.md

 ---

 ## Feedback
-We'd love to hear your thoughts and suggestions!
+I'd love to hear your thoughts and suggestions!
 Feel free to open an issue or reach out for support.

 ---